Loading figure…

 “ObamaCare helps working families afford health insurance.”

-Why: Sponsoring the Medication Competition Act supports expanding access to healthcare by promoting competition in the pharmaceutical market, which aligns with the stated position on improving healthcare access.
+Why: The Medication Competition Act aims to increase competition in the pharmaceutical market, which aligns with the position of supporting a larger government role in regulating healthcare costs.

 View source →Mar 26, 2026 · Congress.gov